coveo/source.coveo.com/_posts/2015-07-06-dynamodb-encryption.md

 Since server side encryption is not available for DynamoDB, we had no choice but to use client-side encryption.
 We used a [neat little library from aws-labs](https://github.com/awslabs/aws-dynamodb-encryption-java) for this.
 It essentially takes care of signing and encrypting the data and is very simple to use.

 Here is what the setup looks like.
 Note that we use [AWS KMS](http://aws.amazon.com/kms/) to manage the encryption key, [Guice](https://github.com/google/guice) for dependency injection and [Archaius](https://github.com/Netflix/archaius) for configuration management :

-{% highlight java linenos %}
+{% highlight java %}
 public class DynamoDB extends AbstractModule
 {
     @Override